DRINKING WATER, WELLS,

 Testing is simple to conduct.
 Kits are available at Northwest Bergen Regional Health Commission, 20 West Prospect Street, Waldwick.

-This test is not eligible for the sale of a home required for the Private Well Testing Act.
-If you prefer a specific test vs. a complete analysis, a price chart is available.
+This test is not eligible for the sale of a home required by the Private Well Testing Act.

 Drinking Water and Public Health